FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 **1. LOAD AND VIEW DATA SET.
 SEE CODE [HERE](coding/load-data)**

-We find there are fifteen columns:
+We find there are fifteen columns in the first five lines:

  0      1      2  3  4  5  6     7  8  9   10 11 12     13   14 15